gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ##### D. [Many to Many](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#many-to-many) :

 ###### Definition:
-A Many to Many relationship allows *parent* classes to have multiple *children* as well as share *children* objects.
+A Many to Many relationship allows *parent* objects to have multiple *children* objects as well as share *children* objects.
 We create a mapper [table](http://docs.sqlalchemy.org/en/latest/core/metadata.html#sqlalchemy.schema.Table) to keep track of which *parents* are related to specific *children*, we also add the [`secondary`](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html#sqlalchemy.orm.relationship.params.secondary) kwarg to the relationship definition to show the model where the mapper table is.

 > 🚑 You can make MtM relationships bidirectional, see [`back_populates`](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_2_many_to_many_back_populates.py) and [`backref`](https://github.com/librelad/SQLAlchemy-Guide/blob/master/relationships/d_3_many_to_many_backref.py) examples in the [relationships folder](https://github.com/librelad/SQLAlchemy-Guide/tree/master/relationships).